After a week of banging, cutting and painting, Readers’ CafÃ© â€“ the place to gather and to share â€“ has undergone an extreme makeover: blog style.

 - As a person with a disability, surely you unfortunately encounter annoying and discriminating situation frequently.
 What was it about this particular situation that made you fight it rather than brush it of?

 - What steps have you taken so far to advocate for your rights?

 - You’ve used social media, like blogs and Twitter, to tell your story.
 What kinds of responses or results have you experienced?
 How have you managed to keep up with all of it?

 Hope you can join us Wednesday, February 6th @ 4-7pm pacific time.
 Feel free to tell your friends.

-If you have an idea for an upcoming featured guest, I’m all ears!If you enjoyed this post, consider buying me a cafe mocha.
+If you have an idea for an upcoming featured guest, I’m all ears!If you enjoyed this post, consider buying me a chai tea latte.
 Thanks kindly.